Here's what US intelligence thought could happen to Hitler in 1943

 Based on Hitler’s stubborn pride, he would kill himself before being imprisoned.

-“If he chooses this course, he will do it at the last moment and in the most dramatic possible manner,” Murray wrote.
-Hitler’s predicted suicide attempts included the following:
+“If he chooses this course he will do it at the last moment and in the most dramatic possible manner,” Murray writes.
+Hitler’s predicted suicide attempts include the following:

 - Blow up his home and himself in Berchtesgaden with dynamite